 While actions speak louder than words and your internship performance will largely influence your employer’s decision, there is no shame is utilizing a few tactics to best set the stage for your conversation.

-Keep a list.
+- Keep a list.
 Throughout the course of your internship, keep a running list of your accomplishments.
-That way, when it comes time to ask for a permanent position, you will already have tangible examples of why they should keep you around ready to reference.
+That way, when it comes time to ask how to get a job from an internship, you will already have tangible examples of why they should keep you around ready to reference.
 If you are aware of upcoming openings, this list can also come in handy to cross-reference with the job duties of the open position.
 Ultimately, the answer should be obvious.
 When you present your case for becoming a company fixture, it should be clear that they simply couldn’t function as well without you.